 MEDP 1033 Medical Terminology 3

-1043 Anatomy and Physiology
+MEDP 1043 Anatomy and Physiology 3

+or

+BIOL 1214/1210 Anatomy and Physiology I/Lab 4

-1016 Principles and Practice of Phlebotomy
+PHLB 1016 Principles and Practice of Phlebotomy 6

 Total: 12

 Technical Certificate in Health Studies

 31 Hours

 The Technical Certificate in Health Studies will provide students with the preliminary background necessary for opportunities in allied health professions.
 Credits received within this certificate may be applied toward the Associate of Applied Science or Associate of Science degrees for the programs within the Allied Health Science Department.